-7 Simple Tips for Building a Great Web Site
+7 Simple Tips for Building a Great Website

 Here are a few pointers to help improve the look of your web site.

 - Good text vs. background contrast – Light text on a white background is next to impossible to read!
 Also, it is best to use a lighter background color than text colour because this makes for easier printing and saves on ink.
-Create a strong contrast between background colour and the text colour.
+Create a strong contrast between the background colour and text colour.

 - Keep fonts easy to read – This is to say, don’t use fonts like ‘handwriting’ or some other obscure, illegible font.
-Not only does this make your page barely readable, it ensures that your page will be viewed the way you want it to as some users will not have certain fonts installed on their computers resulting in a default font.
+Not only does this make your page barely readable, but it also ensures that your page will be viewed the way you want it to as some users will not have certain fonts installed on their computers resulting in a default font.

 - Limit the number of fonts you use – This makes your page easy to read, and creates solid continuity and flow through your content.
 Visually, using many different fonts creates a cluttered and difficult to read page presentation.

-- Keep image file size small – If your images are too large, you website will take a very long time to load and so visitors will lose patience and leave.
+- Keep image file size small – If your images are too large, your website will take a very long time to load and so visitors will lose patience and leave.
 Do your visitors a favour and reduce the size and resolution to match the website.

 - Be careful of animated GIFs – Animated pictures are distracting when people are trying to view your web page.